 Adorned by snow-capped alpine ranges and nestled next to sparkling Lake Wakatipu, Queenstown is a scenic paradise that has impressed people from all over New Zealand and abroad.
 Delegates can take in the stunning landscapes from the water on a cruise, the air on a helicopter trip to the top of a mountain, and on land on a number of scenic tours.

 Queenstown is also home to a number of international standard golf courses, as well as some of the Central Otago region’s finest wineries and cellar doors.
 In the colder months the Wakatipu Basin transforms into a winter wonderland with four ski areas providing excellent terrain for all abilities.
 As the Southern Hemisphere’s premier four season lake and alpine resort, Queenstown is a truly captivating destination for conferences and incentives throughout the year.

 Queenstown offers a unique range of facilities for conferences meetings or incentive experiences.
-Whether it’s an intimate group or larger scaled event, Queenstown offers venues to suit all needs from on-site to one of a kind locations with services to match.
+Whether it’s an intimate group or large scale event, Queenstown offers venues to suit all needs from on-site to one of a kind locations with services to match.
 Many of Queenstown’s conference venues offer on-site accommodation for that added convenience.

-Regarded as one of New Zealand’s most iconic visitor destinations, Queenstown is well-equipped to host business events, meetings and conferences of all sizes.
-Queenstown offers a wide variety of award-winning accommodation including charming lodges.
-All accommodation is framed by the breath-taking views of alpine mountains and the stunning Lake Wakatipu, resulting in an experience like no other in the world.
+Regarded as one of New Zealand’s most iconic visitor destinations, Queenstown is well-equipped to host business events, conferences and incentives of all sizes.
+Queenstown offers a wide variety of award-winning accommodation.
+With luxury alpine lodges, five-star hotels with conference facilities, historic guesthouses, cottages in vineyards, Queenstown has a bed for every vibe and every budget.

 To stay connected with BEIA and the latest industry trends, click here to sign up for the BEIA newsletter